dafny-lang/dafny/docs/_includes/Types.md

 code.
 Co-inductive datatypes, function types, as well as inductive datatypes with ghost parameters are examples of types that are not equality supporting.

+TO BE WRITTEN: There are now more such modes

 [^fn-type-mode]:  Being equality-supporting is just one of many
     _modes_ that one can imagine types in a rich type system to have.